If you want to sell products online, you must know how to write niche-specific content. In this article, we will teach you how to do just that.

 A niche industry is an economic category in which many firms are competing in the same market.
 A product that is both an industry and a market is called a niche product because it doesn’t compete with other products.
 A niche product can be sold in any market, but not in all markets.
 Any product can serve a niche industry, but not all products can be in the same niche industry.

 When you describe something as a “product,” you usually mean it has some competitive advantage over competing products.
-A new kind of laptop, for example, might have a better battery life than your existing one or have some other feature that makes it easier to use or more stylish than the competition.
+For example, a new kind of laptop might have a better battery life than your existing one or have some other feature that makes it easier to use or more stylish than the competition.

 But if you’re trying to sell something to someone who already knows about laptops, you’re never going to say, “our laptop has this little extra feature.”
 You have to get closer to the details.
 You have to explain what’s so essential about your laptop’s extra feature that no one else has thought of yet.